-Now is an ideal time to talk to us about Business Development Strategies for your business in 2019/2020, particularly relating to:
+Now is an ideal time to talk to us about Business Development Strategies for your business in 2020/2021, particularly relating to:

-- The establishment of a series of regular quarterly meetings to discuss your business performance - What we could offer by performing a Chief financial Officer service for your business - Reviewing your business financing position and giving consideration to the possibility of raising capital via:

-- Crowd Sourced Funding Equity Raising; or

-- Section 708 of the Corporations Act capital raising; or

-- Early Stage Innovation Company capital raising

-- a Business Health Check

-- An analysis of risks relating to your business particularly a Personal Property Securities Register Due Diligence Review

-- Cashflow including:
+- Developing a strategic plan to navigate out of the COVID-19 coronavirus challenge. - The establishment of a series of regular .monthly or quarterly business review meetings to discuss your business' performance. - What we could offer by performing a 'Chief Financial Officer' service for your business. - Reviewing your business financing position and giving consideration to the possibility of raising capital via: - Crowd Sourced Funding Equity Raising; or - Section 708 of the Corporations Act capital raising; or - Early Stage Innovation Company Capital Raising - A business health check. - An analysis of risks relating to your business particularly a Personal Property Securities Register Due Diligence Review. - Cashflow including: - debtors - stock - work in progress - Business Plan development for 2020/2021. - Budgets & Cashflow Forecasts for 2020/2021. - Setting retail prices to achieve budget targets. - Setting trades charge out rates to achieve budget targets. - Setting professional fees to achieve budget targets. - Accessing government grants. - Analysing gross profit being achieved in your business. - "What If" calculations relative to sales.

-- debtors

-- stock

-- work in progress

-- Business Plan development for 2019/2020

-- Budgets & Cashflow Forecasts for 2019/2020

-- Setting retail prices to achieve budget targets

-- Setting trades charge out rates to achieve budget targets

-- Setting professional fees to achieve budget targets

-- Accessing government grants

-- Analysing gross profit being achieved in your business

-- "What If" calculations relative to sales